amfoggia/build_system_tools/pkg-config_files.md

 ## Example

-In the repo there is an very simple example of two libraries: `libbasic` and `libcool`.
-This example has two goals: one, use `pkg-config` files, and two, learn how to create them with `meson` (or manually).
+In the repo there is an very simple example of three libraries: `libextra`, `libbasic` and `libcool`.
+This example has two goals: one, use `pkg-config` files, and two, learn how to create them with `meson` (and/or manually).

 The example is organized in the following way:

+root
 ├── basic_lib
 │   ├── include
 │   │   ├── abs.hpp